 So, ROI formula is the following: ROI = (Revenue – Cost of goods sold) / Cost of goods sold.

-What is the key factor of a webstore’s success?
+What is the key factor of an online store’s success?
 It is certainly the traffic, especially the quality traffic providing high conversions.
-Promoting our own stores, we try to test all possible traffic sources, and then focus on those that convert better.
+Promoting our own dropshipping stores, we try to test all possible traffic sources, and then focus on those that convert better.

-We’ve been testing Google AdWords for a long time figuring out an optimal strategy, and after trying hundreds of keywords, ads and budgeting variants, we finally came to an extremely effective strategy with a 400% ROI which is a great result for this traffic source.
+We’ve been testing Google Ads for a long time figuring out an optimal strategy.
+After trying hundreds of keywords, ads and budgeting variants, we finally came to an extremely effective strategy with a 400% ROI in Google Ads which is a great result for this traffic source.

-Today we are pleased to share this strategy and give all the details:
+Today we are excited to share this “Huge ROI” Google Ads strategy and give all the details!